jayCool/CacheMiss-Simulation/README.txt

 The above configuration file says that generate THREE workloads, and output to "workload-dir/" The first workload is a UNIFORM access workload, there are total 10000 objects, and there are 1000 distinct objects.
-The second workload is a UNIFORM access workload, there are total 10000 objects, and there are 1000 distinct objects.
+The second workload is a B-C access workload, there are total 10000 objects, and there are 1000 distinct objects.
-The third workload is a UNIFORM access workload, there are total 10000 objects, and there are 1000 distinct objects.
+The third workload is a ZIPF access workload, there are total 10000 objects, and there are 1000 distinct objects.

 ================================
 2. TO SIMULATE THE CACHE MISSES: